 Robin Stewart is a licensed clinical social worker at the UC Davis MIND Institute.
 She holds Masters' degrees in Social Work and Special Education, specializing in family support for young children with neurodevelopmental disabilities.
 Robin is currently the Community Programs Coordinator at the Center for Excellence in Developmental Disabilities (CEDD) and coordinates community outreach and family support programs including Family Navigator, ECHO Autism, and the Baby Steps High Risk Infant Clinic.

-Kristen Wallman is a Program Manager in the Center for Excellence in Developmental Disabilities at the UC Davis MIND Institute.
-She holds a master's degree in Interdisciplinary Studies in the Social Sciences and a master's degree in Social Work.
-Kristen is the Data Coordinator for the CEDD, reporting to our national partners and federal funders on the Center’s research, community training and activities, projects, information dissemination, and model clinical services.
-Additionally, she coordinates the Partnerships for Inclusive Research (PAIR) project which is developing a framework for sustainable partnerships with researchers, self-advocates, and community providers and families to increase the relevance of research related to accessing quality healthcare for individuals with intellectual and developmental disability.
-Before joining the CEDD, Kristen was a community advocate for children and families around the challenges of neurodevelopmental disability, served on the school board in her community, and in elected office at the state-level.
-She co-founded a not-for-profit organization which provides community education and support to individuals and families affected by ASD.
-Kristen enjoys spending time with her two neurodivergent teenagers and her mastiff, Trudy, when she’s not collecting data.
+Kristen Wallman is a Program Manager in the Center for Excellence in Developmental Disabilities (CEDD) at the UC Davis MIND Institute.
+She holds a Master of Arts degree in Interdisciplinary Studies in the Social Sciences and a Master of Social Work degree.
+She is the Data Coordinator for the CEDD, reporting to our national partners on the Center's research, community training activities, information dissemination, and clinical services.
+Additionally, Kristen coordinates the Partnerships for Inclusive Research (PAIR) project, which is developing a framework for sustainable partnerships between researchers, people with differing abilities, providers, and parents to increase the relevance of research related to improving access to health care services.

-The CEDD Consumer Advisory Committee includes people with disabilities, family members, advocates, and professionals from the community.
+The CEDD Community Advisory Committee includes people with disabilities, family members, advocates, and professionals from the community.

 Current Advisory Committee members include: